Khan/wonder-blocks/packages/wonder-blocks-data/docs.md

 after tracking data requests (see [TrackData](#trackdata)) during server-side rendering.

-This method can also be used to initialize the response cache for tests.
+Though method could also be used to initialize the response cache for tests, it is recommended that the `InterceptCache` component be used instead, since it can be used repeatedly whereas `initializeCache`, by design, can only be called while the cache is uninitialized and unused.

 ### Usage